 The AZCA Complex is the beating heart of the district.
 It stands north of the city, bounded by Paseo de la Castellana, Calle de Orense, Calle de Raimundo Fernández Villaverde and Avenida del General Perón.
 The original design, inspired by New York’s Rockefeller Center is by architect Antonio Perpiñá, from 1957.
 It was approved in 1964.
 When construction work started, the area was still in the suburbs of Madrid.

 Since this is a business area, you can find a high number of mobile and tech stores.
 However, it’s also a district for fashionistas.
-El Corte Inglés has one of its largest department stores in La Castellana, with direct access from the Nuevos Ministerios underground station and stands from luxury fashion and jewellery brands like Louis Vuitton, Christian Dior or Gucci.
+El Corte Inglés has one of its largest department stores in La Castellana, with direct access from the Nuevos Ministerios underground station and stands from luxury fashion and jewellery brands like Louis Vuitton, Christian Dior, Gucci, Bvlgari or Michael Kors.

-Most fashion and décor retailers have their shops on or around Calle de Orense: Zara, Mango, Promod, H&M, Intimissimi, Hema, Soloio, Springfield, Sfera, and others.
-Fashion is also the star on Avenida del General Perón, where you’ll find less popular, alternative brands like Compañía Fantástica.
+Most fashion and décor retailers have their shops on or around Calle de Orense: ZARA, Mango, Promod, H&M, Intimissimi, Hema, Soloio, Springfield, Sfera - and others.
+Fashion is also the star on Avenida del General Perón, where you’ll find less popular.
+An area where it is also common to find clothing and accessory stalls in the form of a flea market.

 A shopping spree on Madrid’s most iconic thoroughfare and a guide to the finest shops.